 Placing a Small Concrete Slab

-Senior editor Andy Engel shows how to excavate, form, pour, and hand finish a small slab.
+Learn how to excavate, form, pour, and hand-finish a small slab.

 Although the amount of concrete that’s required is small, a landing for a deck stairway or, in this case, a pad for a propane tank requires nearly the same forming and finishing techniques as a full-size slab.
 First and foremost is subgrade preparation.
 Get that wrong, and the slab will crack.
 In most cases, slabs shouldn’t be placed next to new buildings until the backfill around them has settled for several years.